maxmelichov/maxmelichov/README.md

 - 💪 Ambitious, self-motivated, hardworking person and a great team player.

-- 🧠 MSc thesis in NLP and deep learning, exploring spinal MRI classification and deepfake detection.

 - 🚀 Developed end-to-end pipelines using ONNX, TensorRT, and MLOps best practices.

 - 📫 How to reach me: maxme006@gmail.com